-Gross Command Area is the total area which can be economically irrigated from an irrigation scheme without considering the limitations of water.
+Gross Command Area is the total area that can be economically irrigated from an irrigation scheme without considering the limitations of water.

 It is denoted by GCA.
-It includes cultivating land as well as roads, wastelands, forests, barren land, etc.
+It includes cultivating land as well as roads, wastelands, forests, barren lands, etc.

 GCA = CCA + Uncultivable area

 Culturable Command Area is the area in which a crop is grown at a particular time or crop season.
 It is denoted by CCA.

 Uncultivable areas are excluded from GCA to obtain CCA.
 The uncultivable area includes barren lands, forests, etc.

 The culturable Command Area can be of two types.
 They are:

 a) Culturable Cultivable Area: